A few verses further on from where we are at the moment Krishna says:

 Behind it all

 Everything Krishna says is vastly important, including this point.
-It is rather common for people to think that if they know the enemy or the adversary well that they are going to easily come out the victor or the master.
-But this is not true when considering Maya, for Maya of itself is nothing.
-It has a source and an enlivener.
-True, it has cut itself off from that source and has taken on a kind of independent life of its own–but that is its own illusion catching up with itself.
-The bedrock truth of all things is that behind and separate from them is the Primal Purusha, the Supreme Consciousness that is inseparable from all beings and the very Principle of the existence of all things, and our own jivatman, our own individual Self.
+It is rather common for people to think that if they know the enemy or the adversary well they are going to easily come out the victor or the master.
+But this is not true when considering Maya, for Maya of itself is nothing, though it has a source and an enlivener.
+True, it has cut itself off from that source and has taken on a kind of independent life of its own, but that is its own illusion catching up with itself.
+The bedrock truth of all things is that behind and separate from them is the Primal Purusha, the Supreme Consciousness that is inseparable from all beings and the very Principle of the existence of all things, including our own jivatman, our own individual Self.